Due to inclement weather, the office will be closed for in-office appointments on THURSDAY, FEBRUARY 18, 2021.

 We wish to inform you of the following:

 2) In many cases, we will be able to replace your in-office visit with a live video visit on your smartphone or computer from your home.
-We will be contacting patients with upcoming appointments to arrange this.
 Please feel free to call us to arrange this also.
 Click here for our Telemedicine Consent Form.

 3) For those who are scheduled for appointments in the office, PLEASE DO NOT COME IF YOU HAVE FEVER, RESPIRATORY SYMPTOMS, INTERNATIONAL TRAVEL WITHIN 14 DAYS, OR HAVE HAD CONTACT WITH A PATIENT WITH CONFIRMED COVID-19 INFECTION.
 Call us and we will be glad to convert your appointment to a video visit, or to reschedule your appointment.